outsmartly/outsmartly/documentation/getting-started.md

    };
    ```

-4. After you have entered the origin url `https://outsmartly-override-example.vercel.app` into your Outsmartly config file.
+5. After you have entered the origin url `https://outsmartly-override-example.vercel.app` into your Outsmartly config file.
 Commit and push your changes to Github, which will set a webhook that will build and deploy your app.

 Congratulations.
-You have made your first override!
+Check out your override on `example.outsmartly.app`!
 <p align="left">
   <img src="https://media.giphy.com/media/6EQIMBLbHXGeY/giphy.gif" />
 </p>